dummyx/virtual-girlfriends-web-react/README.md

-# I have no girlfriend, I have no live.
+# I have no girlfriend, I have no life.

-A poor guy trying to write a React app. (feat. @AtaruMatsudaira)
+A poor guy trying to write a React app. (feat. @AtaruMatsudaira with his app)